kgraczyk/kgraczyk.github.io/_pages/about.md

 The project concerns studies and applications of deep learning methods in physics.
 Three directions of research are distinguished:
   * Deep learning for neutrino interactions;
   * Physics-informed, guided and inspired Neural Networks
-  * Teaching physics neural networks
+  * Neural networks for physics